 instructions

 - Cook.
 Heat up a large nonstick skillet or griddle over low to medium heat.
 Once hot, add cooking fat and let it warm up.
-Using a 1/4 cup as a scoop, form into equal size pancakes.
-I get about 8 (you may need to cook in batches depending on the size of your pan).
-Cook for 3-4 minutes until small bubbles start to form on the outside and the sides start to fluff up (there won't be a lot of bubbles though).
-Flip and cook for another 2-4 minutes until golden brown.
+Add about 1/4 cup of batter to your pan and form into equal-sized pancakes.
+You may need to cook in batches depending on the size of your pan.
+Cook for 3-4 minutes until they fluff up, and the batter is set (there won't be a lot of bubbles like traditional pancakes).
+Flip and cook for another 1-2 minutes until golden brown.

 - Enjoy!
 Top with your favorite toppings and enjoy!